MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/lib/hooks/useSignInForm/README.md

 2. **Callbacks**:
     - **`onChangeUsername`**: Updates the username state by dispatching the `setUsername` action.
     - **`onChangePassword`**: Updates the password state by dispatching the `setPassword` action.
-    - **`onLoginClick`**: Handles the login process by dispatching the `loginByUsername` thunk with the current username and password.
+    - **`onLoginClick`**: Handles the login process by dispatching the `loginByEmailThunk` thunk with the current username and password.
 If the login is successful, the `onSuccess` callback is executed, and the component is re-rendered using `forceUpdate`.

 3. **Effects**:
     - **`useCallback`**: Ensures that the `onChangeUsername`, `onChangePassword`, and `onLoginClick` functions are memoized to avoid unnecessary re-renders.